 - Protect the rights or property or ourselves or others, including enforcing our agreements, terms, and policies.

 Finally, we may share de-identified information in accordance with applicable law.

 Please note that some of our sites include references or links to products and services provided by third parties whose privacy practices differ from ours.
 If you provide personal data to any of those third parties, or consent to our sharing personal data with them, that data is governed by their privacy statements.

 Access, correction, and deletion.
-If you wish to request access to, or correction or deletion of, personal data about you that we hold, you can do so at any time by contacting us by emailing firstname.lastname@example.org or calling 1-800-293-9576.
+If you wish to request access to, or correction or deletion of, personal data about you that we hold, you can do so at any time by contacting us by emailing firstname.lastname@example.org, using this request form or calling 1-800-293-9576.

 To the extent permitted by applicable law, we reserve the right to charge a fee or decline requests that are unreasonable, excessive, or prohibited by law, could adversely affect the privacy or other rights of another person, or where we are unable to authenticate you as the person to whom the data relates.

 Communications preferences.
 You can choose whether to receive promotional communications from us by email, SMS, physical mail, and telephone.
 If you receive promotional email or SMS messages from us and would like to stop, you can do so by following the directions in that message or submit an email opt-out request to https://abuse.tn-cloud.net/ or email email@example.com.
 These choices do not apply to mandatory service emails that are part of certain of our services, or to surveys or other informational emails that may have their own unsubscribe method.

 Choices for Cookies and Similar Technologies.
 See the Cookies section for choices about cookies and other analytics and advertising controls.

 If you are a European resident and the processing of your personal data is subject to European Union data protection law, you may have certain rights with respect to that data: